PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

   **Note**: Authoritative only.

 * `nameservers` MAY be sent in client bodies during creation, and MUST NOT be sent by the server.
-Simple list of strings of nameserver names.
+Simple list of strings of nameserver names, including the trailing dot.
+Note: Before 4.0.0, names were taken without the trailing dot.
   **Note**: Authoritative only.
 Not required for slave zones.

 * `servers`: list of forwarded-to servers, including port.